hesselonline/sems/README.md

 Installation of this component is done by copying the sensor.py, __init__.py and manifest.json files to [homeassistant_config]/custom_components/sems folder.

-In configuration.yaml add the sensor ass follows:
+In configuration.yaml add the sensor as follows:

     - platform: sems                                                                                                                             username: yourusernamehere
       password: secretpasswordfromsemsportal